Lilibet: Usage

+Six newborn Canadian girls were given the name Lilibet in 2023, seven newborn Canadian girls were given the name in 2024, and 11 newborn Canadian girls were given the name in 2025.
 Use of the name Lilibet has also increased in the United Kingdom.
 Fewer than three newborn girls were given the name in the United Kingdom in previous years, but the name was used for eight newborn girls in England and Wales in 2021 after the birth of Princess Lilibet.
 There were 29 girls born in 2022 in England and Wales who were named Lilibet.
 Another 33 girls born in England and Wales in 2023 were named Lilibet.
 No girls born in Scotland were given the name in 2021, but one girl was named Lilibet in Scotland in 2022 and two Scottish girls were given the name Lilibet in 2023.
 However, the name remains rare throughout the English-speaking world.
 The name is also used elsewhere.
 Both Lilibet and variant Lillibeth have been in occasional use for girls in Sweden, Finland, and Denmark.
 Two newborn girls were named Lilibet in Poland in 2022.

 Increased usage of the name and its variants coincided with publicity about the British royal family.
 An official photograph of Princess Lilibet was released to the media to celebrate her first birthday in June of 2022.
 The child and her family were also featured in the Netflix documentary Harry & Meghan released in December of 2022, which was the most watched premiere for a Netflix show in the United Kingdom in 2022.
 Queen Elizabeth II died on 8 September 2022.